 SWCoeff(n, j) = the jth coefficient for samples of size n

-Note that these functions can optionally take an additional argument b: SHAPIRO(R1, b), SWTEST(R1, b), SWCoeff(n, j, b) and SWCoeff(R1, C1, b).
-When omitted this argument defaults to True (i.e. the values for the expanded Shapiro-Wilk test as described above are used).
-If b is set to False then the values for the original Shapiro-Wilk test are used instead.
+Note that these functions can optionally take an additional argument b, i.e. SHAPIRO(R1, b), SWTEST(R1, b), SWCoeff(n, j, b) and SWCoeff(R1, C1, b) and SWPROB(n, W, b).
+When omitted this argument defaults to TRUE (i.e. the values for the expanded Shapiro-Wilk test as described above are used).
+If b is set to FALSE then the values for the original Shapiro-Wilk test are used instead.

 Example 2: Determine whether the data in range A3:E14 of Figure 3 is normally distributed using the Shapiro-Wilk’s test.

-Figure 3 – SW Test using supplemental formulas
+Figure 3 – SW Test using Real Statistics formulas

 Real Analysis Data Analysis Tool: The Descriptive Statistics and Normality supplemental data analysis tool in the Real Statistics Resource pack has a Shapiro-Wilk option.
 You can use this option to perform the Royston version of the SW Test, as described in Example 3.